How to Prevent Malnutrition in Older Adults

 Know the signs to look out for and how to help an older adult avoid poor nutrition.

-As we get older, it can be more difficult to make sure your body is getting the proper nutrients it needs.
-As a clinical nutrition manager at Hebrew Rehabilitation Center, my job is to make sure the patients and residents we care for have proper nutrition every day.
+As we get older, it can be more difficult to ensure our bodies are getting the proper nutrients.
+As director of nutrition for Hebrew Rehabilitation Center in Boston and Hebrew Rehabilitation Center at NewBridge on the Charles in Dedham, MA, my job is to make sure the patients and residents we care for have proper nutrition every day.
 In this environment, we can closely monitor patients to make sure they’re getting what they need, and adjust their personalized nutrition plan as necessary.

-Seniors living independently in the community can face more challenges to ensuring proper nutrition.
+Older adults living independently in the community can face more challenges in ensuring proper nutrition.
 There are some signs and symptoms of not getting the proper nutrients that have serious consequences.

 Although malnutrition can happen to any population, older adults are at a higher risk for many reasons.
-Seniors may experience decreased appetite, weight loss, decreased mobility, and limited access to healthy food, among other challenges.
+They may experience decreased appetite, weight loss, decreased mobility, and limited access to healthy food, among other challenges.
 Older adults may not be able to absorb nutrients as quickly, they may have difficulty swallowing, dementia, or taste changes.
-As we age, it may become increasingly harder to shop or cook by yourself, which can cause a person to lack the nutrients and fresh foods that are so important to staying healthy.
+As we age, it may become increasingly difficult to shop or cook on our own, which can cause a person to lack the nutrients and fresh foods that are so important to staying healthy.

 Another cause of malnutrition among seniors that can’t be overlooked is poverty.
-According to Feeding America, 5.3 million seniors aged 60 and older - or 7.3% of the senior population - are food insecure, meaning they lack adequate access to food.
+According to Feeding America, 6.9 million seniors aged 60 and older — or 8.7% of the senior population — were food insecure in 2022, meaning they lacked adequate access to food.
 Too many seniors on a fixed income are forced to make difficult choices between paying for food, rent, heat, medical costs, and other basic expenses.

 Not getting enough vitamins, nutrients, and supplements can have lasting effects on your body, especially in older adults.
-Several health complications can potentially be related to malnutrition - some are more serious than others.
+Several health complications can potentially be related to malnutrition, and some are more serious than others.
+Potential complications include:

-• Muscle wasting, which affects being able to conduct activities of daily living like bathing, dressing, and feeding.
+- Muscle wasting, which affects the ability to conduct activities of daily living like bathing, dressing, and feeding.

-• Longer length of hospital stay, complications, and readmissions after discharge.
+- Longer length of hospital stays, complications, and readmissions after discharge.

 In fact, disease-associated malnutrition in older adults costs the U.S. more than $51 billion in increased health care costs each year.